prateekbagre/prateekbagre/README.md

 *   🌍  I'm based in Pune, India
 *   🖥️  See my portfolio at <a target="_blank" rel="noreferrer" href='https://prateekbagre.vercel.app/'>Portfolio</a>
-*   🧠  Currently learning React.js
+*   🧠  Trying new things with React.js
 *   🤝  I'm open to Job Opportunities as a React Developer

 ### Skills